nus-tic4001-AY2021S1/ip/docs/README.md

    1. Click `OK`
 1. Download the latest project from [here](https://github.com/linqing42/ip).
 1. Import the project into Intellij.
-1. Go to the sr folder and find src\main\java\Dukes\Dukes.Duke
+1. Go to the sr folder and find src\main\java\dukes\dukes.Duke
-1. Right click the Dukes.Duke and select Run Dukes.Duke
+1. Right click the dukes.Duke and select Run dukes.Duke
 1. The program now should run on the Console (usually located at the bottom side)
 1. Type the command and press Enter to execute it.<br>
 1.Refer to teh [Feature](#features) below for details of each command.